tdolsen/aws-install/README.md

 curl.
 The following is an example of how to run the directly from the GitHub
 repository:
 `curl https://raw.github.com/tdolsen/aws-install/master/wanted-script.sh | sh`
+(You would of course have to change `wanted-script` to the wanted script.)

 Contributing
 ------------